This post may contain affiliate links. Read our disclosure policy here.

 Filling Foods for Teenage Lunches

-If your teen stays late at school, it’s best to pack an additional healthy snack or two, too.
+If your teen stays late at school, it’s best to pack one of these popular snacks for teens, too.
 Read more about how to bulk up lunches for teenage athletes here.

 Remember when your teen was little and you packed cute lunches for them?
 After school, you’d open the lunchbox and see that some things were left, but the treat was always devoured.